Brue Family Learning Center

 A Center for Excellence in Family History Programming

-The Brue Family Learning Center is dedicated to introducing family and local history to a national and international audience.
-Founded by Nord and Suzanne Brue, the Center supports the creation of programming aimed at helping both the novice and experienced genealogist -- and engaging anyone with an interest in researching family history.
+The Brue Family Learning Center is dedicated to introducing family and local history to national and international audiences.
+Founded by Nord and Suzanne Brue, the Center supports the creation of programming aimed at helping anyone start or advance their family history journey.

 Located on Newbury Street in Boston’s Back Bay, American Ancestors, founded as the New England Historic Genealogical Society, is the nation’s oldest and largest genealogical society.
-The gift will endow the creation of a new Brue Family Learning Center as part of a campus expansion program to introduce family and local history to wider audiences.
-It will also fund the creation of unique program content in family history for the organization’s online and special events offerings.
+The Brue Family Learning Center is part of a capital expansion project to introduce family and local history to wider audiences.

 Founders Suzanne and Nordahl Brue